-After the great success of the first exhibition at the Baths of Diocletian in Rome, the monumental Murano black glass sculpture The Human Comedy by Ai Weiwei will be presented in Venice from August 28 to November 27 in the Palladian Basilica of San Giorgio Maggiore in a solo show by the Chinese artist and activist.
+After the great success of the first exhibition at the Baths of Diocletian in Rome, the monumental Murano black glass sculpture La Commedia Umana (Human Comedy) by Ai Weiwei is exhibited in Venice from August 28 to November 27 in the Palladian Basilica of San Giorgio Maggiore in a solo show by the Chinese artist and activist.

 A cascade of bones, organs and unexpected objects in black Murano glass

-The Human Comedy is a huge suspended sculpture composed of over 2000 pieces of black glass handmade by the masters of Berengo Studio in Murano.
-With a width of over six meters, a height of almost nine meters and a weight of 2700 kg, the gigantic installation is the largest suspended Murano glass sculpture ever made.
+La Commedia Umana is a huge suspended sculpture composed of over 2000 pieces of black glass handmade by the masters of Berengo Studio in Murano.
+With a height of 8.4 meters, a width of 6.4 meters and a weight of 2700 kg, the gigantic installation is the largest suspended Murano glass sculpture ever made.

-Emphasized by the skilful study of light developed by the Luce5 team to enhance its details, the ' work reveals a cascade of unexpected bones, organs and objects that invites us to reflect on the alienating relationship between man and the natural world and on spirituality: a reinterpretation of the theme of Memento Mori in a contemporary and irreverent key.
+This artwork, accomplished after four years of efforts, is closely related to the artist’s long-term reflections on humanism and humanity, and his outspoken advocacy of freedom of expression.
+Emphasized by the skilful study of light developed by the Luce5 team to enhance its details, the La Commedia Umana invites us to reflect on the alienating relationship between man and the natural world, on spirituality and the uncertain future of humanity: a reinterpretation of the theme of Memento Mori in a contemporary and irreverent key.

 A tangle of conflicting feelings and suggestions